xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution1.md

 Proof part:

--   Firstly, we can assume that no such node $v$ existes.
+-   Firstly, we can assume that no such node $v$ exists.
--   At this case, there must be two totally different path from node $s$ to node $t$ with the length strictly greater than $n/2$.
+-   In this case, there must be two totally different paths from node $s$ to node $t$ with the length strictly greater than $n/2$.
--   However, it requires number of nodes $n > (n/2 + 1)*2 - 2 = n$, which is impossible.
+-   However, it requires the number of nodes $n > (n/2 + 1)*2 - 2 = n$, which is impossible.
 -   Therefore, there must exist some node $v$, not equal to either $s$ or $t$, such that deleting $v$ from $G$ destroys all $s-t$ paths.

-Algorithm part (some details in implementation is ommited):
+Algorithm part (some details in implementation are omitted):

 -   Start two BFS from $s$ and $t$ respectively.
 -   When the two BFS meet at just one node, we get the node $v$.